Bazigar

 - Discipline And Behavior

-- Discipline is typically managed within the family, with an emphasis on respect for elders and adherence to community norms.
+- Discipline is community-oriented, with an emphasis on maintaining harmony and respect.

 - Authority Attitudes